steveny2k/webdev/README.md

 Starting Things Up
 ------------------

-  1. Look in the `start-scripts` folder for a file matching your operating system:
+  1. Install dependencies

-       - macOS: Double-click the `macos.command` file
+    `cd src && npm install`

-       - Windows: Double-click the `windows.cmd` file
+  2. Run the server from the `./src` directory

-       - Linux/*BSD: Open a term and use `linux.sh`
+    `npm start`

-  2. Open the following URL in your browser of choice:
+  3. Open the following URL in your browser of choice:

      <http://localhost:3000/>